SovnSkyrim/QWEST/README.md

 Never gonna happen, I don't like paid mods, at all, I don't think they're that high quality, and maintaining 2 profiles is already painful, so 2 more (EnaiRim CC and SimonRim CC) would be extremely annoying (we're talking running Synthesis 8 times, DynDOLOD and Occlusion 4 time).
 CC Content isn't considered like DLCs (Dawnguard/Dragonborn/Hearthfire) and will never be treated as such.
 Using them with QWEST! would be like installing your own mods: Support is forfeited; and they will NOT work without patching.

+## Inigo...?

+A majority of people likes him, I don't.
+It is made so poorly it's barely holding together, kinda like my original modding list.
+Many issues that I cannot fix where reported when it was in the list.
+On top of that, users reported non-issues from other Wabbajack lists to his Nexus page which led them to make a public pinned post about their [non favorable stance with what we do](http://prntscr.com/1b2tt18) so I am not going to use him any further in QWEST!.
+This decision is final.
+A tutorial on how to restore him back has been added to #list-modifications [in my own Discord]((https://discord.gg/ZgjVrXp).

 ## I want to support your work!